 - Standalone BI Dashboards:

 - Marketing Dashboard Success Factors

-- Mobile-friendly Marketing Dashboards
+- Mobile-Friendly Marketing Dashboards

-The Magic of Marketing Dashboards
+The Magic of the Best Marketing Dashboards

-Marketing dashboards aggregate data from various sources and view it in a single location in real-time.
+Marketing performance dashboards aggregate data from various sources and view it in a single location in real-time.
 They offer a high-level overview of how promotions are performing, offering marketing experts and C-level executives a single source of truth as well as the opportunity to dig down for more in-depth analysis.

 They demonstrate a number of primary performance indicators (KPIs) and other data points using dynamic visual aids (charts, graphs, heat maps, scatter plots, timelines, and so on) and plain text.
 Here are some typical examples:

 - Earnings (by channel or affiliate program)

 - Source (organic search, paid media, site referral, social, email)

 - Metrics for content interaction (visitors, open rate, click-through rate, bounce rate)

 - Attribution (how various touchpoints shape a customer’s journey)